GoogleChrome/web.dev/content/path/fast.md

 ## About this path

 Slow loading sites also negatively impact publishers.
-In our new study, “The Need for Mobile Speed”, we found that **53% of mobile site visits are abandoned if pages take longer than 3 seconds to load**.
+In our new study, "The Need for Mobile Speed", we found that **53% of mobile site visits are abandoned if pages take longer than 3 seconds to load**.

 ## What you'll learn